GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Willo, a freemium video interview SaaS, scores ~$320k during the remote work boom
+  - Tarform unveils Luna e-moto for folks who may not like motorcycles
      <hr/>

-      - *Scotland-based video interview startup Willo has scored a £250,000 (~$320k) seed round of funding after watching demand for its asynchronous Q&A style video platform leap up during the COVID-19 lockdown.
-Guernsey-based VC firm 1818 Venture Capital is investin…*
+      - *Brooklyn-based EV startup Taform unveiled its Luna electric motorcycle in New York last week, a model designed for an audience that may not actually like motorcycles.
+This follows the debut of two concept e-motos in 2018.
+Tarform’s first street legal entrant,…*

-  - Santander spins out its $400M fintech venture capital arm, now called Mouro Capital
+  - VCs pour funding into edtech startups as COVID-19 shakes up the market
       <hr/>

-      - *Santander, the Spanish multinational banking giant, is announcing that its fintech venture arm is to be spun out and will be managed more autonomously going forward.
-Previously known as Santander Innoventures and first established in 2014, the VC is being re-…*
+      - *A few weeks back, The Exchange looked into the pace of edtech exits, noting that over time, the sector has delivered rising exit volume.
+All startup verticals want to demonstrate a history of liquidity, so you might imagine that even before the COVID-19 pande…*

-  - Trump says deadline for TikTok sale won't be extended
+  - WildType is opening up a pre-order list for select chefs as it focuses on sushi-grade salmon
       <hr/>

-      - *The United States government will not extend the September 20 deadline for Beijing-based ByteDance to sell TikTok, President Donald Trump said on Thursday.
-This adds urgency to negotiations because TikTok may be banned in the United States if it can’t reach a…*
+      - *WildType, the startup making lab-grown salmon, is opening up a pre-order list for select chefs.
+Although the company is as much as five years out from commercial production, according to founders, the company is looking to partner with select chefs around the…*

-  - Anduril launches a smarter drone and picks up more money to build a virtual border wall
+  - 10 Poland-based investors discuss trends, opportunities and the road ahead
       <hr/>

-      - *The company building the virtual border wall has a new version of its stealthy fast-flying drones — and a fresh contract with Customs and Border Protection to match.
-Anduril, a young defense-friendly tech company from the founder of Oculus, received $36 milli…*
+      - *Poland is becoming an important European tech ecosystem after experiencing record levels of investment and growth in recent years.*

-  - Report: One of Social Capital's newest blank-check companies is looking to reverse merge with Opendoor
+  - Willo, a freemium video interview SaaS, scores ~$320k during the remote work boom
       <hr/>

-       - *Some people may have slowed down in 2020, amid a pandemic that has shut down much of the world.
-Not Chamath Palihapitiya.
-According to a new report in Bloomberg, Opendoor, the seven-year-old, San Francisco-based company that has from the outset aimed to help …*
+       - *Scotland-based video interview startup Willo has scored a £250,000 (~$320k) seed round of funding after watching demand for its asynchronous Q&A style video platform leap up during the COVID-19 lockdown.
+Guernsey-based VC firm 1818 Venture Capital is investin…*

 <br />